pola-rs/polars-book/user_guide/src/howcani/df/common-manipulations.md

 # Common manipulations

-Like other DataFrame libaries, Polars provides a wide range of common functions to manipulate a Datframe.
-Users that are familiar with Dataframes will see many similarities.
+Like other DataFrame libaries, Polars provides a wide range of common functions to manipulate a Dataframe.
+Users that are familiar with Dataframes will see many similarities with `Pandas` or `R` implementations..

 ## Add columns